druths/comp598-2021/hw5/README.md

 **The example file is inside the `data/` folder.**

+**DO NOT MODIFY** the fixture file names, nor the test file name.
+You can write as many methods as you need in the test file.
+You can also write other fixtures if you want.

 ## Setting up the project

 Make sure you have these elements installed in your computer: